Vedvod/Card-RPG/README.md

 Solve puzzles and help the water wizard in defeating the dark lord.

 ## Controls
-Uses WASD or arrow keys, later usage of mouse is optional
+A keyboard will be required, a WASD keyboard is recommended, though any keyboard with arrow keys will suffice.
+Mouse implementation may appear in later stages, joystick support is being considered.